nefelitav/nefelitav/README.md

 ### Hi there 👋

-- 🇮🇹 I'm currently studying in La Sapienza, as an exchange student.

 - 🔭 Things i learned about this year: PySpark, PyTorch, AWS, Docker, Django, Flask, Machine Learning

 - 🌱 I’m currently working on